manyprojects/e-commerce-client/README.md

 ## Overview

 E-COMMERCE is a dynamic, responsive, and AI powered e-commerce website built on React in the font end and Express in the back end.
-This website offers users a modern online shopping experience with ChatGPT experience.
+This website offers users a modern online shopping experience.

 ## Project Screenshots
 ![Screenshot 1](./screenshots/localhost_3000_2.png)